snoonetIRC/website/content/posts/2018/11/22/important-changes-to-snoonet-and-a-partnership-with-irccom.md

 ---
 date: 2018-11-22T21:38:00
 draft: false
-title: Important changes to Snoonet and a partnership with IRC.com
+title: "Important changes to Snoonet and a partnership with IRC.com"
 type: post
 ---